The Hijra: Movement of God’s People

 Omid Safi is Professor of Islamic Studies at the University of North Carolina, Chapel Hill, where he specializes on Islamic mysticism (Sufism), contemporary Islamic thought, and medieval Islamic history.
 He received his PhD from Duke University in 2000.
 Before coming to UNC, he was an Associate Professor of Philosophy and Religion at Colgate University in Hamilton, New York.
 His book The Politics of Knowledge in Premodern Islam, dealing with medieval Islamic history and politics, was published in 2006.
 His translation and analysis of Rumi’s biography is forthcoming from Fons Vitae, and his book Memories of Muhammad was published in Winter of 2009 by HarperOne.
 In June 2014, in a special lecture held at the Simon Fraser University he introduced the attendees to the path of radical love (mazhab-e eshq) that Rumi comes from, and offered insights on how to read Rumi’s masterpiece, the amazing Masnavi.
 His official Web site is http://omidsafi.com/ and he blogs regularly at http://omidsafi.religionnews.com.

 We welcome feedback/letters from our readers.
 Please use the LEAVE A REPLY box which appears below.
 Your feedback may be edited for length and brevity, and is subject to moderation.
 We are unable to acknowledge unpublished letters.

 Please visit the Simerg Home page for links to articles posted most recently.
-For links to articles posted on this Web site since its launch in March 2009, please click What’s New.
+For links to articles posted on this Web site since its launch in March 2009, please click Table of Contents.
 Sign-up for blog subscription at top right of this page.